Powerful explosion rocks Lebanon's capital Beirut, dozens killed, thousands injured | DW | 04.08.2020

+Prime Minister Hassan Diab later said that a large stockpile of 2,750 metric tons of ammonium nitrate in a warehouse at the port had caused the larger explosion.

+"It is unacceptable that a shipment of 2,750 tonnes of ammonium nitrate has been present for six years in a warehouse, without taking preventive measures," Diab said at a defense council meeting, according to his spokesman later briefing reporters.
+"It is unacceptable and we cannot remain silent on this issue."

 Windows were shattered and buildings were destroyed in the widespread damage, while smoke was seen billowing across the city.
-Damage appears to have spread for several kilometers.
+Damage was incurred several kilometers from the explosion.

 Beirut's governor told local TV: "I have never in my life seen a disaster this big."